trustrachel/pycon-2014-talk/notes.md

 * listen to signals
 	- for timing, you can listen for before/after events and log them

 Gotchas

 * How do you interface with SQLAlchemy?
+* How to integrate with other libraries w/o crashing
+* Working with application factories: http://flask.pocoo.org/docs/extensiondev/

 Examples of plugins: